 When we begin to focus on others instead of ourselves, we are being drawn into the divine reality of spiritual love.
 Sadly, it seems that our modern day avalanche of information is slowly drowning out our awareness of others and most importantly the awareness of God.
 How terrible to allow our sensitivity to become calloused where we are more interested in fictional television programs or romance novels than we are with another person’s “real” life.
 When we step into one of the rooms and pull up a chair beside the bed of one that has been worn down by the years, we can give the most valuable gift called listening.
 Yes, of course, we can pray and help make them comfortable, but will we take the time and care enough to be attentive to their astonishing stories and browse through the photo albums and see the memories that long to be explained once more?
 Such joy it must be to be able to express a lifetime of events to someone who is sincerely interested in who we are.

-I actually wrote a newspaper article called, “Remembering those who have been forgotten” about those who live in these nursing homes and told the story about Bill being a war hero.
-I brought him the paper so that he could see it and it really seemed to mean a lot to him.
+I wrote a newspaper article called, “Remembering those who have been forgotten” about the individuals who live in health care facilities and told the story about Bill being a war hero.
+I brought him a copy of the paper so that he could see it and it really seemed to mean a lot to him.
 He kept thanking me and I was so glad that I had the chance to do it.
 He has outlived most everyone that knew about his accomplishments and he believes that if he passes away the world may forget what he did.
-When he originally told me the story he squeezed my arm and said, please do not forget and I hope that his legacy will always be remembered.
+When he originally told me his story, he squeezed my arm and said, please do not forget and I hope that his legacy will always be remembered.